 If I take a payment holiday what will happen to my credit score?

 There will be no impact on your credit score if you need to take a payment holiday due to the impact of the coronavirus.
+However, we may take into account other information when making future lending decisions, including, for example, information provided by you or bank account information.

 Do the announcements apply across the UK?